bootdotdev/blog/content/clean-code/reacting-to-programming-types-and-mindsets.md

 > Dynamically typed languages often have simpler syntax and less boilerplate code

 True.
-I choose to start developers with Python on [Boot.dev](https://boot.dev) because I think it has such a simple syntax that it makes for an amazing environment in which to learn programming.
+I choose to start developers with Python on [Boot.dev](https://boot.dev) because I think it has a simple syntax.

-But that's *despite* the dynamic typing, not *because* of it.
+Python makes for an amazing environment in which to learn programming, bsut that's *despite* the dynamic typing, not *because* of it.

 With languages that support type inference, 80% of the "boilerplate" code is just gone.
 In Python, we have: